West Highland Way - 11 Days & 10 Nights

 Meals

 Breakfast is included each morning while lunch and dinner are not included so you are free to choose from the available options.
-Your accommodation may be able to provide a packed lunch on request and this can be booked on arrival.
-Alternatively, your guidebook includes details of local shops and convenient lunch stops on the way.
-Dinner is available either at your accommodation or nearby pubs and restaurants (your info pack has recommendations).
+Your accommodation may be able to provide a packed lunch on request and this can be booked and paid for on arrival.
+Alternatively, the Macs Adventure App will point out any recommended lunch spots along the way.
+Dinner is available either at your accommodation or at nearby pubs and restaurants.

 Additional Nights